Valéry Giroux: Philosophy

 Giroux's philosophy is antispeciesist, in that she argues against discriminating against sentient beings because they lack human species membership.
 She furthermore asserts that cognitive capacity, or lack thereof, has no moral relevance, stating "[y]ou can't use these characteristics to place more or less value on individuals; the proof is that we do not grant more fundamental rights to the most intelligent human beings."

-Giroux is opposed to welfarism and considers herself to be an abolitionist when it comes to animal rights.
+Giroux is opposed to welfarism, the idea that it is ethically permissible for humans to use non-human animals, considering herself to be an abolitionist when it comes to animal rights.
 She opposes Alasdair Cochrane's position on the right to freedom of non-human animals, for whom animals have only an interest in being free when the absence of freedom is the cause of suffering for them.
 Conversely, Giroux maintains that the interest in being free from all sentient agents (human or nonhuman) is of the same nature.
 This is at least the case, according to her, as soon as one abandons the concept of positive freedom (being the ultimate master of one's will and actions) in favor of that of negative freedom (not being subjected to external constraints) or of republican freedom (not to be subjected to domination).
 And this interest to be free, she argues, must be protected by the individual right to freedom for all sentient beings, whether they belong to humanity or not.